Can You Just Sprinkle Grass Seed on Lawn?

 When to Try a More Complete Lawn Repair?

-Sometimes, sprinkling seed isn’t enough.
+Sometimes, sprinkling seeds isn’t enough.
 If your lawn has large, bare areas or is thinning all over, it may require more than just a few quick steps.
 A full renovation is the better choice if the lawn is mostly dead or has deep problems below the surface.

 If the soil is compacted and feels hard all over, the seeds won’t reach deep enough to grow well.
 In this case, aerating the lawn and adding topsoil can help.
 If you’ve tried seeding before and it didn’t work, it’s time to change the approach.